top of page

 Our Mission

-The mission of Dandelion Collaborative is to support simple, sustainable living and healing.
-With personal coaching, community education, and herbal medicine support, DColl aims to build a just, kind, and healthy community that values social justice and equity, decolonized healing systems, and traditional holistic wisdom.
+The mission of Dandelion Collaborative is to empower and restore communities through healing justice.
+With personal coaching, cultural connection, public education, and folk medicine support, DColl aims to build a just, kind, and healthy community that values social justice and equity, liberated healing systems, and traditional holistic wisdom.

 Collaborative